New Domestic Chicken Pilot Program

 - Live in a single family, detached home.

 - Maintain a fully enclosed or fenced enclosure in the rear yard of the home to house the chickens.

 - Obtain permission in writing from all residential neighbors adjacent to the home.

 - Complete a permit application from the Department of Technical and Planning.

-- Schedule an inspection with the Department of Technical and planning within 30 days of permit issuance.
+- Schedule an inspection with the Department of Municipal Services within 30 days of permit issuance.

 Attention Oak Park Property Owners